A Comprehensive Guide to HIPAA Compliance

 Next, evaluate and confirm whether the Privacy Rule applies to your healthcare organization, practice, or business.
 The Privacy Rule safeguards individual PHI by regulating the practice of all covered entities, which include nurses, doctors, insurance providers, and lawyers.

-Now, understand what types of patient data you need to safeguard and establish the appropriate security and privacy measures.
+Now, understand what types of sensitive health data you need to safeguard and establish the appropriate security and privacy measures.

 The Privacy Rule denotes PHI as “individually identifiable health information” that is transmitted or stored by covered entities or their business associates.
 It can take any form—verbal, electronic, or paper.